maxpiva/CloudFileSystem/README.md

-# NutzCode.CloudFileSystem
+# CloudFileSystem
-Cloud Based FileSystem using plugins.
+.NET Cloud Based FileSystem using plugins.

-Work In Progress (Use at your own risk)
+Work In Progress

 Developers wanted for unit testing, and insert your cloudprovider plugin here  ->...<-